 According to the [OS-SDD] in force, NAGUs related to planned events need to be published at least 48 hours before the start of the event.
-For unplanned events, the [OS-SDD]specifies a delay of up to 30 hours from the detection of the unplanned event until a corresponding NAGU is issued.
+For unplanned events, the [OS-SDD]specifies a delay of up to 30 hours from the detection of the unplanned event until a corresponding NAGU is issued, which is reduced to 15 hours in the case of a NAGU announcing navigation service available again from a space vehicle.

-The summary of NAGUs that have been published during the reporting period is as per the following Table 7; NAGU publication timeliness requirements were met with large margins, as per figures reported in it.
+The summary of NAGUs that have been published during the reporting period is as per the following Table 9; NAGU publication timeliness requirements were met with large margins, as per figures reported in it.

-During the quarter, 15 NAGUs have been published.
+During the quarter, 4 NAGUs have been published referring specifically to Open Service.
 In particular: